 If you’re buying for pets, their size should give them a little extra perfection if your furry friends can get a bit boisterous, as they’re hard to get their mouth around once fully inflated.

-There’s not a huge amount to learn about tennis balls, even if they are different colors to normal, but here’s a little more information to help you.
+There’s not a huge amount to learn about balls to head out onto the courts, even if they are different colors to normal, but here’s a little more information to help you.